zionspike/vulnhub-writeup/gibson-0.2/kapi-note.md

 ```

 I found that there are some interesting files in /GARBAGE
-I've copy it using FTP server running on my Kali
+I've copied it using FTP server running on my Kali

 I check for exif information in jpg file
 ```